davidjbradshaw/iframe-resizer/docs/upgrade.md

 With version 5, these options have been deprecated and _iframe-resizer_ will inspect the the page layout to automatically determine which is the best method each time the iframe is resized.
 If it is determind that the best calculation method is `taggedElement` and the page has no tags, an advisory warning will be logged in the console to suggest adding these.

-The name of the tag attributes have now been consolidated from `data-iframe-height` and `date-iframe-width`, with the single tag `data-iframe-size`.
+The name of the tag attributes have now been consolidated from `data-iframe-height` and `date-iframe-width`, to the single tag `data-iframe-size`.

 Use off the old calculation options or the old tag names will trigger a deprecation warning in the console with advice on how to update your config.

 ### New `direction` option replaces `sizeHeight` / `sizeWidth`

 This library has always supported resizing in both directions, but changing the direction confusingly required the setting of two different options in the config.
-This has now been consolidated in the new single `direction` options, which can have the following values: `vertical`, `horizontal` and `none`.
+This has now been consolidated in the new single `direction` option, which can have the following values: `vertical`, `horizontal` or `none`.

 Use of the old values will trigger a deprication warning.